saf-jz/Illumina---Expert-System/README.md

 ---

 ## Documentation
-Full project report is available in this repository.
+Full project report is available in this repository:
 'Project Report.pdf'

 ---